|

 Want a private, tailored version of this pulse for your exact price range and property type?
 Reach out anytime.
 I’m happy to share what I’m seeing behind the headlines.

-What’s causing hesitation: Dated interiors - the easy choice for buyers is something already updated vs. big renovation projects
+What’s causing hesitation: Dated interiors - the easy choice for buyers is something already updated vs. big renovation projects.
+Also aspirational pricing - buyers aren't having it.

 Quick takeaway: The market is rewarding homes that feel effortless.
 Condition, clarity, and confidence are winning.